Due diligence reporting tool

 Do you have a capital gains calculator that can export both realised and unrealised gains and also exclude certain assets that have been acquired before a re-registration?

-Yes, we provide our Narrate capital gains calculator that can show unrealised gains and also realised gains for the current and previous tax years.
-The outputs can be downloaded to a PDF or CSV file giving a detailed breakdown including acquisition details, disposal details and net gain or loss at both individual asset and portfolio level: https://nucleusfinancial.com/wrap/advisers/our-platform/tools-and-features/narrate-cg
+Yes, our Narrate CG tool calculator can show unrealised and realised gains for current and previous tax years.
+The outputs can be downloaded to a PDF or CSV file giving a detailed breakdown including acquisition details, disposal details, and net gain or loss, at both individual asset and portfolio level.

-Can the capital gains tool raise the acquisition cost of an asset to ensure clients don’t pay capital gains tax (CGT) on an asset they have already paid income tax on?
+Can your capital gains tool raise the acquisition cost of an asset to ensure clients don’t pay Capital Gains Tax (CGT) on an asset they’ve already paid income tax on?

 Yes, the Narrate CG tool allows the price of specific transactions to be overridden by the adviser and stored against an asset.
 This has the impact of increasing or decreasing that asset’s acquisition cost.
-The original price is still stored against the transaction so it’s easy to revert where required: https://nucleusfinancial.com/wrap/advisers/our-platform/tools-and-features/narrate-cg
+The original price is still stored against the transaction so it’s easy to revert back where required.

 Can the capital gains tool produce estimated gains or losses for any proposed disposal amount?

-Yes, the estimate view within the Narrate CG tool allows you to view the potential gain or loss that may result in the event of a disposal you propose.
-These reports can be downloaded into pdf or csv files: https://nucleusfinancial.com/wrap/advisers/our-platform/tools-and-features/narrate-cg
+Yes, the estimate view within the Narrate CG tool allows you to view the potential gain or loss that may result in the event of a disposal.
+These reports can be downloaded into pdf or csv files.

-Does your platform facilitate the sharing of best practice among key advisers in your local area?
+Does your platform facilitate the sharing of best practice among advisers?

 Does your platform offer adviser representation at board level?

-Yes, our advisory board provides the Nucleus board with adviser input into the ongoing strategic development of the platform, the group and the wider market.
-The advisory board representatives reflect the interests of the Nucleus audience and our board will receive regular reports on the matters of interest to the advisory board.
+Yes, our advisory board is made up of a representation of advisers using our platform who provide the Nucleus Senior Leadership Team with input into the ongoing strategic development of the platform, the group and the wider market.
+The advisory board representatives reflect the interests of the Nucleus audience.
+Their views are collated and fed into relevant areas of the business to inform priorities and decision-making.

-Yes, our online illuminate hub (https://illuminate.nucleusfinancial.com/) is a resource designed to help advisers build and share knowledge in areas vital to the successful development of your business, including compliance and regulation, practice development, marketing and technical information.
-Illuminate highlights the latest thinking from expert commentators and encourages the sharing of content from advisers to advisers.
+Yes, our online Illuminate Tech hub is a resource designed to help advisers build knowledge in areas vital to the successful development of your business, including compliance and regulation, practice development, and technical information.

 With rapid advances in technology and a greater prevalence of cyber crime, it's never been more important to conduct regular reviews of your platform's ability to safeguard your client's assets and data.